Canon 1D vs T1i

 Studio photographers will appreciate that the Canon 1D (unlike the T1i) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So how do things add up?
 Is there a clear favorite between the Canon 1D and the Canon T1i?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.